cogini/mix_systemd/README.md

 There are four different kinds of things that we may want to configure:

-1. Static information about application layout, e.g. file paths.
+1. Static information about application layout, e.g., file paths.
-   This is the same for all machines in an environment, e.g. staging or prod.
+   This is the same for all machines in an environment, e.g., staging or prod.

-2. Information specific to the environment, e.g. the hostname of the db server.
+2. Information specific to the environment, e.g., the hostname of the db server.

-3. Secrets such as db passwords, API keys or encryption keys.
+3. Secrets such as db passwords, API keys, or encryption keys.

-4. Dynamic information such as the IP address of the server or other other machines in the cluster.
+4. Dynamic information such as the IP address of the server or other machines in the cluster.

 Elixir has a couple of mechanisms for storing configuration.
 When you compile the release, it converts Elixir-format config files like `config/config.exs`